chrisjdavie/leetcode_2025/to_revisit.md

 ### To revisit - coding details

-#### mine/find_maxima
-2025/04/21
-- I got confused with the ordering of things - it's easier if I make sure arguments are geometrically aligned with the problem

-2025/04/22
-- wasn't quite there with anticipating corner cases

 #### l_0042_trapping_rain
 2025/04/21
 - Not solved yet, I got tied up in finding maxima and being confused